opentofu/opentofu/rfc/20240725-exclude-resources.md

 Similarly to how targeted resources also include all of their dependencies in the plan, an excluded resource would mean that all resources dependent on it should be excluded as well

-// How do data sources behave with resource dependencies, with regard to resource targeting?

 ### User Documentation

 User should be able to provide one or more excluded resource, via one or multiple `-exclude` flags.
 For example: `tofu plan -exclude=null_resource.a -exclude=null_resource.b`